metacpan/network-infrastructure/SITE_DOWN_README.md

 ## Notes:

-- LW = Liquid web data center ( primary for Elasticsearch and there for the API )
+- LW = Liquid web data center ( primary for Elasticsearch and therefore the API )
 - BM = Bytemark data center

 ### Some basic monitoring